cwolfe0/Tracker/README.md

-# Physoon2.0
+# SHC HAB Tracker
-This is the Eagle schematic and board file for the Physoon 2.0 (HAB Geiger Counters).
+This is the Eagle schematic and board file for the Space Hardware Club HAB tracker.
-It externally interfaces with 2 geiger counters and processes the data before sending it via APRS and saving it on an SD card.
+It is capable of recording GPS, rotation data, pressure and temperature and sending the information via APRS and recording it to an SD card.

 The board uses a:
 - GPS